Lynsey Dyer: Film and television

 Dyer produced, directed and starred in the first all female ski film "Pretty Faces" with the film production and apparel brand she founded, Unicorn Picnic.
 The film was released in 2014 to much acclaim after fundraising $113K on Kickstarter, the most ever raised for an action sports film which transformed the male dominated outdoor industry to be more inclusive of its 40% female market.

-As a Gopro Athlete, Dyer's image has been seen 40 million in viewership with the release of the Gopro Hero series of cameras, most notably the Hero 3-8 and Hero Max.

-Television

 Dyer has hosted television shows such as Freestyle files for NBC, the Ski Tour for ESPN and Mountainfilm for Outside Television.
 She has been seen in television commercials ranging from Jeep to Nissan to Coors.

 She has been featured on the Weather Channel, Good Morning America and regional shows.

 Dyer starred in two shows on The Ski Channel for the 2009/2010 ski season.
 One was a talk show entitled Moguls and the other a journey show where she travels to Japan.
 In the Japan show, Lynsey was injured and had eye surgery in a Japanese hospital.

 Lynsey starred on the Bravo show Après Ski.